pdrLCarvalho/Clone-Spotify/README.md

 # Clone-Spotify
-Clone Spotify page using CSS + BootStrap
+This is a Spotify page project developed during a course, utilizing CSS and Bootstrap.